Robust tests for equality of regression curves based on characteristic functions

-Finally, the proposal in Kuruwita \textsl{et al.} (2014) is based on a marked empirical process of the residuals detecting also root-$n$ alternatives.
-When considering the problem of comparing two regression functions versus a one-sided alternative, Boente and Pardo--Fern\'andez (2016) proposed a test statistic that uses a bounded score function and the residuals obtained from a robust estimate for the regression function under the null hypothesis.
-Finally, Feng \textsl{et al.} (2015) considered a test for $H_0$ versus $H_1$ using a generalized likelihood ratio test incorporating a Wilcoxon likelihood function and kernel smoothers, which allows to detect alternatives with rate $\sqrt{nh}$, where $h$ is the bandwidth parameter.
-Moreover, in order to obtain asymptotic results for their proposal Feng \textsl{et al.} (2015) assumed the existence of second moment of the regression errors, so the applicability of their method in a robust context is limited.
+Finally, the proposal in \citet{Kuruwita:etal:2014} is based on a marked empirical process of the residuals detecting also root-$n$ alternatives.
+A robust approach to compare two regression functions versus a one-sided alternative, using local $M-$estimators, was studied in \citet{boente:pardo:2016}.
+Their proposal is based on a test statistic that uses a bounded score function and the residuals obtained from a robust estimate for the regression function under the null hypothesis.
+When the errors in both populations have the same distribution and the design points have equal densities, \citet{koul:schick:1997} defined a family of covariate--matched statistics allowing to detect root$-n$ one--sided local alternatives.
+It is worth mentioning that this family includes a covariate--matched Wilcoxon--Mann--Whitney test based on the sign of all response differences, for which the asymptotic properties are derived without requiring second moments to the errors.
+To extend their proposal to the situation of different errors distribution and possible different error densities, \citet{koul:schick:2003} developed a modified version of one of the covariate--matched statistics introduced in \citet{koul:schick:1997}, but this statistic assumes the existence of second moments and may be affected by atypical data arise in the responses.
+Finally, \citet{feng:etal:2015} considered a test for $H_0$ versus $H_1$ using a generalized likelihood ratio test incorporating a Wilcoxon likelihood function and kernel smoothers, which allows to detect alternatives with non--parametric rate.
+In order to obtain asymptotic results for their proposal \citet{feng:etal:2015} assumed that the errors $\varepsilon_j$ have symmetric distributions with Lipschitz densities as well as the existence of second moment of the regression errors.